Courtnall Skosan: Club career

 In August 2021, he signed a contract with Premiership club Northampton Saints.

+At the end of the 2022/2023 season, Skosan announced he would be departing Saints to play for the South African club DHL Stormers.

 International career

 In 2016, Skosan was included in a South Africa 'A' squad that played a two-match series against a touring England Saxons team.
 He was named in the starting line-up for their first match in Bloemfontein, but ended on the losing side as the visitors ran out 32–24 winners.
 He also started the second match of the series, a 26–29 defeat to the Saxons in George.

 In 2017, Skosan was named to the South Africa team contesting a 3-match series against France.
 He started the first game and was awarded a penalty try after a French player held him back illegally at the goal line.
 He scored his first try in a test match on 19 August 2017 in the Rugby Championship test match between South Africa and Argentina.